 In 1953, Josephine began to adopt children from diverse backgrounds.
-It was an effort to prove that people from all ethnicities could live together in harmony.
-She called them her "Rainbow Tribe" and adopted 13 children in total.
+It was an effort to prove that people could live together in harmony, no matter what their backgrounds were.
+She called them her "Rainbow Tribe" and adopted 12 children in total.

 "I have never really been a great artist.
 I have been a human being that has loved art, which is not the same thing.
 But I have loved and believed in art and the idea of universal brotherhood so much, that I have put everything I have into them, and I have been blessed.”

 On April 12, 1975 Josephine died in her sleep of a cerebral hemorrhage at the age of 68.
 On the day of her funeral, in her beloved Paris, France, over 20,000 people lined up to watch the procession.
 The French government honored her with a 21-gun salute, making her the first American born woman in history to receive military honors.